alecramsay/baseline/notes/strategy.md

 * Revise the graph to remove water-only precincts <<< N/A in NC
 * Make sure the *graph* is fully connected
 * If not, find "islands" and connect them

+* Generate the graph as pairs of neighbors